 Infectious agents can be widely found in healthcare settings and there is a body of clinical evidence suggesting the association between poor environmental hygiene and the transmission of infectious agents in healthcare settings.
 Transmission of infectious agents from the environment to patients may occur through direct contact with contaminated equipment, or indirectly, for example, via hands that are in contact with contaminated equipment or the environment and then touch a patient.

 All surfaces require regular thorough cleaning.

-Most hard surfaces can be adequately cleaned with warm water and detergent as per manufactures instructions.
+Clean hard surfaces with warm water and neutral detergent as per manufacturers instructions.
 Allowing the cleaned surface to dry is an important aspect of cleaning.